 The extent to which the COVID-19 pandemic impacts the Issuer's results will depend on the duration of the pandemic and the level of continued disruption to Chilean, regional and global economic activity, which is impossible to predict at this time.
-Future developments with respect to COVID-19 are highly uncertain and new information may emerge concerning the severity of the COVID-19 pandemic and the actions taken to contain it.
+Future developments with respect to the COVID-19 pandemic are highly uncertain and new information may emerge concerning the severity of the COVID-19 pandemic and the actions taken to contain it.
 Furthermore, there are no indications the Chilean government will continue providing loan support programs or other forms of relief or assistance for private sector entities such as the Issuer.
 If the pandemic continues and further government programs are not initiated, or the ones in place are not effective, this could have a material adverse effect on the Issuer.

-Latam Airline's bankruptcy may have a material adverse effect on our business.
+Latam Airlines' bankruptcy may have a material adverse effect on the Issuer's business.

 On May 26, 2020, Latam Airlines Group S.A. and its affiliates in Chile, Peru, Colombia, Ecuador and the United States filed for Chapter 11 bankruptcy in the United States.
 In Latam's filings with bankruptcy court, the Issuer was identified as having one of Latam's 40 largest unsecured claims.
 This claim is for the frequent flier mileage program the Issuer and Latam operate, through which holders of the Issuer's and Latam's cobranded credit card accumulate airline miles with each spend on their credit card.
-Latam valued this unsecured claim in its bankruptcy filings at US\$549 million (Ch\$459 billion using the Chilean peso-U.S. dollar exchange rate as of April 30, 2020).
-The Bank's balance sheet as of May 31, 2020 included a pre-paid expense for miles acquired under this program and a sign-on bonus with exclusivity rights together valued at Ch\$425 billion in Other Assets.
+The Issuer's balance sheet as of December 31, 2020 included a pre-paid expense for miles acquired under this program valued at Ch\$372,544 billion (U.S.\$523 million) in Other Assets.
 Latam and its affiliates will be able to continue flying during the pendency of its Chapter 11 bankruptcy case.
 In initial hearings held on May 28, 2020 under the Chapter 11 restructuring process, Latam's motion to continue honoring its mileage program was approved.
-As of the date hereof, the Bank does not see the need to re-value or recognize an impairment for this pre-paid expense.
+As of the date hereof, the Issuer does not see the need to re-value or recognize an impairment for this prepaid expense.
 However, such assets may become impaired in the future as a result of the bankruptcy proceedings and the Issuer cannot assure that at a future date the restructuring process being carried out by Latam airlines will not have a material adverse effect on its business.